How to create an out of bound effect in PowerPoint

 It should be smaller than the first one in some sides.
 In this example was used the standard shape Rectangle from the Rectangles group.

 5.2.
 Position the second shape in the front of the shape with picture as you prefer.

 5.4.
 Select the base shape in the group and on the Format Shape pane, on the Shape Options tab, in the Fill & Line group, in the Fill section, choose No Fill.

 5.5.
 Add any artistic effect to the group, for example:

-A. Under Picture Tools, on the Format tab, in the Adjust group, click Artistic Effects:
+A. On the Picture Format tab, in the Adjust group, click Artistic Effects:

 Select the effect you like from the Artistic Effects drop-down list.
 For example, the Photocopy effect:

-B. Under Picture Tools, on the Format tab, in the Adjust group, click Color:
+B. On the Picture Format tab, in the Adjust group, click Color:

 Under Recolor, select the color you like or create your own by clicking More Variations:

 Select both frames and position them to create the out-of-bound effect.
 We recommend group both frames.